 Should you put $20K in savings?

-Financial experts often recommend building an emergency fund with three to six months’ worth of their expenses.
-If you haven’t started or completed building an emergency fund yet, $20,000 could go a long way toward achieving that goal.
-If adding $20,000 to savings for an emergency fund would result in exceeding your emergency fund goal, you could save enough money to top it off and use the rest for another purpose.
+Financial experts often recommend building an emergency fund with three to six months’ worth of expenses.
+If you haven’t started or finished building an emergency fund, $20,000 could go a long way toward achieving that goal.
+If adding $20,000 to an emergency fund would result in exceeding your emergency fund goal, you could save enough money to top it off and use the rest for another purpose.

 Can you get started in real estate with $20K?